MiemieMethod/bedrock-docs/docs/refs/protocols/packets/levelchunkpacket.md

 ///////// define
 Blob Id：<!-- md:samp unsigned int64 -->

-- <!-- md:samp unsigned int64 -->类型。See ClientCacheProtocol.md, included with the documentation for 1.12.0.2
+- 基本类型。See ClientCacheProtocol.md, included with the documentation for 1.12.0.2

 /////////